apache/iotdb/docs/UserGuide/API/Programming-Java-Native-API.md

     <dependency>
       <groupId>org.apache.iotdb</groupId>
       <artifactId>iotdb-session</artifactId>
-      <version>0.13.0-SNAPSHOT</version>
+      <version>1.0.0</version>
     </dependency>
 </dependencies>
 ```

-## Syntax Description
+## Syntax Convention

 - **IoTDB-SQL interface:** The input SQL parameter needs to conform to the [syntax conventions](../Reference/Syntax-Conventions.md) and be escaped for JAVA strings.
 For example, you need to add a backslash before the double-quotes.
 (That is: after JAVA escaping, it is consistent with the SQL statement executed on the command line.)
 - **Other interfaces:**
-  - The node names in path or path prefix as parameter:
-    - The node names which should be escaped by backticks (`) in the SQL statement, and escaping is not required here.
+  - The node names in path or path prefix as parameter: The node names which should be escaped by backticks (`) in the SQL statement,  escaping is required here.
-    - The node names enclosed in single or double quotes still need to be enclosed in single or double quotes and must be escaped for JAVA strings.
-    - For the `checkTimeseriesExists` interface, since the IoTDB-SQL interface is called internally, the time-series pathname must be consistent with the SQL syntax conventions and be escaped for JAVA strings.
   - Identifiers (such as template names) as parameters: The identifiers which should be escaped by backticks (`) in the SQL statement, and escaping is not required here.
+- **Code example for syntax convention could be found at:** `example/session/src/main/java/org/apache/iotdb/SyntaxConventionRelatedExample.java`

 ## Native APIs